1FunJun/1FunJun.github.io/README.md

-### Hi there 👋
+## Hi there 👋

-This is my first github page.
-I will use this space to learn how to setup a website and grow along the way.
+### This is my first github page!

+I will use this repo to learn how to setup a website and grow along the way.

-'GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website'
+_GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website._